-3) The maximum pressure is to be reduced by 10% where continuous operation with a cooler (with or without gear) is involved.
+3) The maximum pressure is to be reduced by 10% where continuous operation with a cooler is involved.

 NPSHR / Inlet pressure

 Required NPSH refers to water at 68 °F (20°C) at maximum permissible pump speed.

 The suction side input pressure must not exceed 29 PSI (2 bar) if the integrated gear oil cooling system is connected.